VISION FOR CAPE TOWN

 Practically, this looks like:

-• Relevant biblical teaching — not watered-down, not performance-driven, but the genuine gospel that speaks to each person
+• Faithful, Relevant biblical teaching — not watered-down, not performance-driven, but the genuine gospel that speaks to each person

 The Real Obstacles